 - Lower upfront cost.
 Shocker!
 The money you’re not putting into a down payment and mortgage payments can instead go towards paying off student loans, silly new car payments, or long term investments (like stocks or real estate)

 - Lower pressure to keep up with the Joneses.
-More a psychological aspect, but if you’re surrounded by McMansions, you might feel obligated to keep a shiny Lexus parked in the garage, or put in a fancy pool in the backyard.
-If you don’t believe in this phenomenon, consider how much of our economy relies on coveting thy neighbor’s schtuff.
+More a psychological aspect, but if you’re surrounded by McMansions, you might feel obligated to keep a shiny Lexus parked in the garage, or put a fancy pool in the backyard.
+If you don’t believe in this phenomenon, consider how marketing relies so heavily on coveting thy neighbor’s schtuff.

 - Lower cost to heat, cool, and power.
 Especially when you compare single story homes with two stories and up.
 You can easily double the monthly utility bills when jumping from 1,500 to 4,000 square feet.
 OUCH.